-The inspector assesses cladding from the street and inside common areas, recording results in a risk assessment tool.
+The inspector assesses cladding from the street and inside common areas, and records the results.

 The inspector may ask if they can enter your apartment to assess cladding.
 They will show you official identification and explain why they are requesting entry.
 If you agree, you will be asked to sign a form that allows the VBA inspector to enter.

-A panel of experts will review information collected during the inspection.
+A panel of experts form an advisory reference panel and review information collected during the inspection.

 The panel of experts typically includes:

-- A fire safety emergency expert from the Metropolitan Fire Brigade (MFB) or Country Fire Authority (CFA); and
+- a fire safety emergency expert from the Metropolitan Fire Brigade (MFB) or Country Fire Authority (CFA)

-The experts will analyse the overall fire safety risk of your building and, if required, recommend steps to reduce the fire safety risk of your building.
+The experts will analyse the results and, if required, recommend steps to reduce the fire safety risk of your building.